rimarque/CPP-Modules/README.md

 Insert index 5: S {3 8 20 30 40 55 99 109}
 Insert index 4: S {2 3 8 20 30 40 55 99 109}
 ```
-Has you can see in the example, we choose the index of pend we want do insert and then we go backwards in the pend sequence until we find a number that was already inserted.
+Has you can see in the example, we choose the index of pend we want do insert and then we go backwards in the pend sequence inserting the numbers one by one into  the first (2^x)-1 numbers of S.

-### **Detailed insertion explanation**
+🔍 ### **Detailed insertion explanation**

 If you are still confused I will try my best to explain step 5.1 at a deeper level.

+We will use notation like p1, p2, p3 to describe the numbers in pend, and s1, s2... to describe the numbers in S (where p1 and s1 are the first numbers of each sequence).

 After step 4 we have two sequences: S (witch is sorted, and contains the highest numbers of each pair) and pend (witch is unsorted, and contains the smallest numbers if each pair).
+Such as: p1 < s1; p2 < s2; p3 < s3; p4 < s4; and so on...

-Now we have to insert, one by one, the numbers in pend into S, until S contains all N number in ascending order.
+Now we have to insert, one by one, the numbers in pend into S, until S contains all N numbers in ascending order.

-We will use notation like p1, p2, p3 to describe the numbers in pend, and s1, s2... to describe the numbers in S (where p1 and s1 are the first numbers of each sequence).

 The goal of the algorithm is to do the least number of comparisons.
 For the worst case scenario we get the least number of comparisons if we try to insert a number into a sequence with size (2^x) - 1 (insertion area).

 The ford johnson algorithm uses binary search to find the correct place in S in which to insert each element of pend.
 The key for this algorithm is in the size of the subsequence of S in witch we are searching (insertion area = (2^x) - 1).

 In my code, I removed 1 from the selected indexes because in c++ indexes start at 0 instead of 1.

-We know the first number of pend is smaller then the first number of sorted (p1 < s1), so the first step is to insert p1 in the begining of sorted
+We know the first number of pend is smaller then the first number of S (p1 < s1), so the first step is to insert p1 in the begining of S

 Going forward, there is a specific order in which we insert the numbers from the pend sequence into S. The goal of this insertion order is to insert the number into a sequence with size (2^x) - 1 (insertion area):